 Check out open-source Wazzuh.

-But what if I don’t trust Cloud Provider to monitor Cloud Provider?
+But what if I don’t trust the cloud provider to monitor the own infrastructure?

-Well, from my experience already, a lot of the security companies utilize the cloud to perform analytics and then alert them.
-I do not have links to back it up, so take it with a grain of salt as everything you read on the internet.
+Well, in my experience, a lot of the security companies are using the cloud to do analysis and then alert.
+I have no links to back this up, so take it with a grain of salt like everything you read on the internet.
 You can just stop using the cloud altogether.